Find Affordable College Courses

 Read full report on General Biology at University of the Incarnate Word

-A rank of #5 on this year’s list means The University of Texas Rio Grande Valley is a great place for general biology students working on their master’s degree.
-UT Rio Grande Valley is a fairly large public school located in the city of Edinburg.
+The in-demand master’s degree programs at The University of Texas Rio Grande Valley helped the school earn the #5 place on this year’s ranking of the most popular general biology schools in the Southwest Region .
+UT Rio Grande Valley is a very large public school located in the medium-sized city of Edinburg.

 Of the 38 students majoring in biology at UT Rio Grande Valley, 47% are male and 53% are female.